General Terms and Conditions

 +41 71 224 31 00, firstname.lastname@example.org

-For customers, the contact address of the CSC is as follows:
+For institutions and customers, the contact address of the CSC is as follows:

 Career & Corporate Services, Corporate Services

 § 7 Applicable law and place of jurisdiction

 These GTCs are subject to Swiss law to the exclusion of conflict of law provisions.
 The place of jurisdiction is St.Gallen, Switzerland.

 (2) Special provisions for contracts between CSC and users

 The CSC offers users various career planning and career entry services.
 The current services are published on the website of the University of St.Gallen (hereafter University) (http://www.unisg.ch) and the career platform of Career & Corporate Services (http://www.hsgcareer.ch).